glycerine/geist/README.md

 of adding a few lines of boilerplate to your script and moving it to a Go source heirarchy.

+More: your configuration files can be written as geist.
+Go has fantastic support for declaring literal values, and this makes configuration easy.
+No more need to invent a new configuration file format for every new program.

-Instead of inventing another scripting language, geist offers a way to use Go as a scripting language from day one.
+Instead of inventing another scripting language, or another configuration format, geist offers a way to use Go as a scripting and configuration language from day one.

 A geist script is #! runnable, there is no separate